SaaS MVP definition

 Take a lesson from Dropbox — one of the largest file hosting services — that laid out its concept in a three-minute video.
 With little to no investment, the company validated its idea and skyrocketed the number of beta testers from 5,000 to 75,000.

-7. Deploy the MVP to incorporate feedback
+7. Deploy the MVP to Incorporate Feedback

 • If your MVP generates enough demand to warrant full-scale development